javaplus/MadScientist/lessons/assembly/head.md

 ## Harness the power of LEDs!

-Grab your harness and place it in the back void section of the head at a 90 degree angle with the "key" portion of the harness pointing towards the right eye.
+Grab your harness and place it in the back section of the head at a 90 degree angle with the "key" portion of the harness pointing towards the right eye.

 <img src="/lessons/images/assembly/harness_install_1.jpg" alt="ninety degree harness install step one" width=500>